 Most correlations between the sexes were identical except for an associated between sedentary time and HDL-cholesterol (total sedentary time = higher cholesterol numbers in men; greater number of breaks = lower numbers in women).
 Waist circumference showed the greatest differences among reported ethnicity.
 Non-Hispanic whites had a negative correlation to waist circumference and sedentary activity; there was no association for Mexican Americans and a beneficial association for non-Hispanic blacks.
 Also the number of interruptions in sedentary time had a positive correlation only for non-Hispanic whites; the other groups had no association.

 The gist of this study is time spent being sedentary puts people at greater risk for cardiovascular disease and diabetes, not a new message.
 Not only was being sedentary bad, but the negative consequences on health are independent of time spent exercising.
 Furthermore, interruptions of sedentary time were beneficial to the waistline and C-reactive protein, both of which are risk factors for heart disease.
 This study has implications for all of us who spend hours behind a desk for our work.
-As much as I enjoy my time spent on the computer or watching television, I realize I need to take more breaks from my desk or sofa even if they do interrupt the flow of my writing or focus on a task.
+As much as I enjoy my time spent on the computer or watching television, I realize I need walk around and take more breaks from my desk or sofa even if they do interrupt the flow of my writing or focus on a task.
 So, if you have reached the end of my post, please take a break and walk a lap around your building.
 Your waistline and heart will thank you!

 1. Healy, G.N., Matthews, C.E., Dunstan, D.W., Winkler, E.A. and Owen, N. (2011).
 Sedentary time and cardio-metabolic biomarkers in US adults: NHANES 2003-06.
 European Heart Journal PMID: 21224291